lanceman2/Quickstream_dev/README.md

 that process data in filter module stages.

-If you are building quickstream from source, you may choose how to build it.
+If you are building quickstream from source, you may choose how to build it using different build systems, quickbuild, GNU autotools, and CMake.
+You cannot build it using quickbuild and GNU autotools in the source directory are the same time.

-## Building and Installing for the Impatient
+## Building and Installing for the Impatient using quickbuild

   *make*